NBISweden/grave/README.md

 TAGCTAGTTGCA
 ```

+>[!WARN]
-- Please entirely avoid using any hash characters in contig names
+> Please entirely avoid using any hash characters in contig names

 ### Graphs and indexes